dodoburner/kanban-task-management-web-app/README.md

   - Clicking "Add New Column" opens the "Edit Board" modal where columns are added.
 - Tasks
   - Adding a new task adds it to the bottom of the relevant column.
   - Updating a task's status will move the task to the relevant column.

+Bonus:
+  - The tasks can be dragged and dropped to a new column.

 ### Screenshot